“See? And there they are.” Larry claimed as he leaned against the window frame, pointing at how right he always was.

 He grabbed her arm and they rushed toward the side fence, guns holstered.

-They were able to both reach the other side, before thunder followed by a strong gust of wind pushed the wall down to the ground.
+They were able to both reach the other side, helping, pushing, grabbing each other, before thunder followed by a strong gust of wind tipped the wall down to the ground.
 They did their best to hold on to something.

 Pinned under the wooden fence, they slowly came back to consciousness, while the house they were going to investigate came crashing down around them.
 In very small pieces.

-Finally the man pushed himself up when a circular object, covered in dark hair and blood, vaguely round, bounced off the flattened fence and rolled along the lawn, before coming to a stop in front of them.
+Finally the man pushed himself up when some kind of ball, covered in dark hair and blood, vaguely round, bounced off the flattened fence and rolled along the lawn, before coming to a stop in front of them.

 Larry.
 The mob boss.